Elon Musk salute controversy: United States

 Protest at the Department of Treasury; in the center, two women can be seen holding signs with Musk's gesture, calling him a felon and a thief.

 The incident quickly sparked online comparisons to the Nazi salute.
 While watching the rally, CNN anchor Erin Burnett said that the action was "striking".
-Some commentators have attributed the gesture to Musk's self-diagnosis of Asperger's syndrome.
-Musk, however, has never been medically diagnosed with autism or Asperger's syndrome.
+Some commentators have attributed the gesture as an expression of autism, which Musk has stated he has (under the name Asperger's syndrome).
 Several autistic people and therapists interviewed by journalist James McNaney of the Belfast Telegraph have objected to the notion that being on the autism spectrum would cause Musk to make this gesture.
 In an article for The New York Times, Berlin bureau chief Katrin Bennhold wrote that "it looked a lot like the salute used in Germany and fascist Italy" but that "a striking number of different interpretations began to circulate", also drawing comparisons to the Bellamy salute.
 Pulitzer Center fellow Alec Luhn said: "Slavic neo-Nazis do a similar salute, to the point that the phrase 'from the heart to the sun' often serves as a stand-in for actually doing the salute."

 The Anti-Defamation League (ADL) came to Musk's defense, stating in an X post: "It seems that Elon Musk made an awkward gesture in a moment of enthusiasm, not a Nazi salute", adding: "In this moment, all sides should give one another a bit of grace, perhaps even the benefit of the doubt, and take a breath.
 This is a new beginning."
 However, former ADL national director Abraham Foxman described the gesture as a "Heil Hitler Nazi salute".
 The Jewish Telegraphic Agency (JTA) said that the ADL appeared to be contradicting its own definition of a Nazi salute, which the ADL defines as "raising an outstretched right arm with the palm down".
 IfNotNow, a progressive Jewish group, said it was "appalled" that the ADL had "glossed over Musk's Nazi gesture, admonishing those of us who were aghast at the Hitler salute to give Musk 'the benefit of the doubt' — even as the ADL assumes the worst intentions of those in the movement for Palestinian human rights".
 Aaron Astor, a history professor at Tennessee's Maryville College, defended the ADL's stance on X, stating that it was "not a Nazi salute".
 Ruth Ben-Ghiat, professor of history and fascism at New York University, said that it was "a Nazi salute – and a very belligerent one too".
 The ADL declined to say how it had reached this conclusion when asked by the JTA.
 ADL CEO Jonathan Greenblatt later expressed regret that he had not "framed" the tweet differently given "the impact that it had".